Bug description:

 pageTable[i].virtualPage = i;

-pageTable[i].physicalPage = i+usedPhys
+pageTable[i].physicalPage = i+usedPhys;

 }